 Applicants to the Humanities program are required to approach Concordia faculty members who could serve on their advisory committee, and upload confirmations from them as part of their application.
 To facilitate the process of identifying faculty members in areas relevant to an applicant’s proposed project, we have provided below links to the faculty profiles of full-time faculty members in departments across the Faculties of Arts and Science and Fine Arts.

-As well, through their advisory committee Humanities students gain access to Concordia’s many outstanding interdisciplinary teams, such as Milieux’s 7 research clusters (Community and Differential Mobilities; Indigenous Futures; Media History; Performance, Immersion and Interactivity; Post Image; Technoculture Art and Games; Textiles); Hexagram; Matralab; SenseLab; Mobile Media Lab; Centre for Oral History and Digital Storytelling; Feminist Media Studio; Centre for Sensory Studies, Media History Research Centre, Centre for Expanded Poetics, Centre for Curating & Public Scholarship, and the Loyola Sustainability Research Centre.
+As well, through their advisory committee Humanities students gain access to Concordia’s many outstanding interdisciplinary teams, such as Milieux’s 7 research clusters (Community and Differential Mobilities; Indigenous Futures; Media History; Performance, Immersion and Interactivity; Post Image; Technoculture Art and Games; Textiles); Hexagram; Matralab; SenseLab; Mobile Media Lab; Centre for Oral History and Digital Storytelling; Feminist Media Studio; Centre for Sensory Studies, Media History Research Centre, Centre for Expanded Poetics, Curating and Public Scholarship Lab (CaPSL), and the Loyola Sustainability Research Centre.
 See as well Research Currents for an illustrative listing of the many areas of interdisciplinary expertise at Concordia and the faculty members whose work has been influential in opening up and charting these fields.

 Full-time Faculty members in departments in the Faculty of Arts and Science